 The editor is provided with so-called Code Actions - Quick Fixes and refactorings for the text currently under the caret.
 The available code action is annotated with a light bulb next to the text.

-Available code actions are listed by clicking on the light bulb or pressing associated keyboard shortcut (by default) Ctrl+..
+Available code actions are listed by clicking on the light bulb or pressing an associated keyboard shortcut (by default) Ctrl+..

 Certain errors have also